-Pharmacologically designated as a partial opioid agonist, ZUBSOLV offers the benefits of naloxone (brand name Narcan), an opioid agonist the blocks the euphoric effects of heroin and painkillers and buprenorphine, a mostly synthetic opioid derivative of an opiate alkaloid called paramorphine (thebaine).
+Pharmacologically designated as a partial opioid agonist, it offers the benefits of naloxone (brand name Narcan), an opioid agonist the blocks the euphoric effects of heroin and painkillers and buprenorphine, a mostly synthetic opioid derivative of an opiate alkaloid called paramorphine (thebaine).
 While buprenorphine also prevents addicts from getting high off legal and illegal opioids, it additionally reduces severity of cravings and withdrawal symptoms.

 ZUBSOLV and Suboxone are similar medications designed specifically to help opioid abusers avoid relapsing.
 Both contain naloxone and buprenorphine and both come in sublingual (dissolved under the tongue) form.
-Alternately, differences between ZUBSOLV and Suboxone include:
+Alternately, differences between it and Suboxone include:

-- One study found that subjects preferred ZUBSOLV’s minty flavor over Suboxone citrus flavor.
+- One study found that subjects preferred the minty flavor over Suboxone citrus flavor.

-ZUBSOLV is a small tablet; Suboxone is a piece of film.
+- It is a small tablet; Suboxone is a piece of film.

-ZUBSOLV tablets contain less buprenorphine than Suboxone sublingual film strips.
+- Tablets contain less buprenorphine than Suboxone sublingual film strips.

-ZUBSOLV Dosage Information
+Zubsolv Dosage Information

-Warnings and Side Effects
+Zubsolv Warnings and Side Effects

-Adverse events reported during ZUBSOLV clinical trials include nausea/vomiting; headache; gastrointestinal problems; insomnia; excessive sweating and swelling of the hands and feet.
+Adverse events reported during clinical trials include nausea/vomiting; headache; gastrointestinal problems; insomnia; excessive sweating and swelling of the hands and feet.